Configuration Parameters

 {integer}

 Maximum compression ratio of compressed/packed objects (ratio between the uncompressed size and the compressed size).
-If the ratio of an object exceeds the limit, this object will be skipped during file scanning procedures initiated by SpIDer Gate.
+If the ratio of an object exceeds the limit, this object will be skipped during file scanning initiated by SpIDer Gate.

 Default value: 500